blekenbleu/blekenbleu.github.io/Arduino/index.md

 - 5V tolerant CAN BUS pins `PB8,9` look good.

 A simple next step adds servos to the blink loop sketch.
-As an additional test, [this new sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_Servo) is under Git revision control,
+[This servo cycling sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_Servo) is under Git revision control,
 with a shortcut to that sketch folder in the Arduino "work" folder.
 Both of these ploys work; the sketch runs..
-**This sketch can be used to verify servo wiring to Blue Pills**
+**This sketch can be used to verify servo wiring to a Blue Pill** *without* serial control.

-### Serial servos
+### Serial servos e.g. for SimHub harness tensioning
 Here is the [Arduino reference for Serial communication](https://www.arduino.cc/reference/en/language/functions/communication/serial/)
 In STM32duino, **`Serial`** device is USB virtual COM port,
 using `PA11+12`, and **`Serial1`** is UART `PA9+10`,